 Every Olympic Rider Began as a Beginner Rider!

 Everyone who comes to the stable must practice “bio-security”.
 It is important to not bring “horse diseases” into the stable.
 If you have been to other stables, or if your clothing was worn at other stables, you must change and/or launder your clothing and disinfect your shoes/boots before you come to our stable.
-When you arrive at our stable, you will be required to stomp your shoes/boots on a foot disinfection that contains a strong disinfectant (see photo).
-Therefore you must wear footwear that will allow you to do that.
-You will also be asked to wash and/or disinfect your hands.
+We are also following State Guidelines for COVID-19 Prevention.

 This should be a requirement at every stable.
 It is very easy for humans to carry horse diseases from stable to stable and horse to horse.
 In the winter of 2016, a human brought a horse virus to our stable and this created many problems for us.
 I am sure that you can understand that we do not want that to happen again.

 We normally start beginner riders with our four-lesson “Intro Package”.
-Each of these four lessons is about 1 ¾ hours long, and includes teaching of safety protocol, grooming, tacking up the horse, along with some basic horse psychology.
+Each of these four lessons is about 90 minutes long, and includes teaching of safety protocol, grooming, tacking up the horse, along with some basic horse psychology.
 Each lesson also includes learning to ride a horse at a walk and learning the classical basics of horse/rider communication.
 The lessons conclude with removing the tack (the saddle and bridle), cleaning up the horse, and the post lesson care of the equipment.
-By the fourth lesson, the student may be able to ride the horse at a walk/jog/trot around, and in the safety, of our indoor arena.
-The intro lessons are all private lessons with one-on-one instruction.
-The intro package costs $ 200 for the four 1 ¾ hours long lessons.
-The intro lessons can be purchased for $55 per lesson, as well.
+By the fourth lesson, the student may be able to ride the horse at a walk/jog/trot around in our indoor arena.

-We enjoy it when, and recommend that, parents learn the “ground work” of the lesson prep, right along with their younger children.
+We require that, parents learn the “ground work” of the lesson prep, right along with their younger children.
 Just like any sport, in which a child participates, it is helpful if the parents learn the “rules” and know a bit how the game is played, so to speak.
-Parents can learn to help to groom and tack up the horse with their child, and then enjoy social conversation with other parents during the lessons, or sit in our warm areas and read a book or watch TV during the riding lesson.
-Parent participation is not mandatory….it’s just nice to do.
-If you or your child develop an interest in competitions, in the future, all of the horse care skills, including preparation for riding, and stall maintenance will need to be learned….might as well start learning right at the beginning.
+Parents will learn to help to groom and tack up the horse with their child, and then enjoy social conversation with other parents during the lessons, or sit in our warm areas and read a book or watch TV during the riding lesson.
+If you or your child develop an interest in competitions, in the future, all of the horse care skills, including preparation for riding, and stall maintenance will need to be learned….so parents might as well start learning right at the beginning.
 We offer education in all aspects of normal horse care.
 Please contact Gale directly regarding information about our working student programs.